inspire-eu-validation/data-tn/tn-as/README.md

-# Conformance class: Application schema, Transport Networks (DRAFT)
+# Conformance class: Application schema, Transport Networks Common (DRAFT)

 Conformance class for the requirements associated with the application schema.